 According to a recent study, sticking to a Mediterranean diet could help to reduce bone loss in people already diagnosed with osteoporosis.
 Findings show that sticking to a diet rich in fruit, vegetables, nuts, unrefined cereals, olive oil, and fish can reduce hip bone loss within just 12 months.3 While shifting your diet to incorporate more of the Mediterranean diet foods list, it’s important to not discount the importance of two individualized key nutrients in supporting bone health: calcium and vitamin D.

 I wanted to share one final note about supporting your overall nutrition.
-For all of you women out there who don’t have a perfect diet, a daily multivitamin might also be just what the doctor ordered.
-Consider speaking with your healthcare provider about the addition of a high-quality multivitamin into your routine to help support any nutritional gaps in your diet to keep you feeling your best through menopause and beyond.
+For all of you women out there who don’t have a perfect diet, a daily multivitamin might also be just what your healthcare provider ordered.
+Consider speaking with your physician about the addition of a high-quality multivitamin into your routine to help support any nutritional gaps in your diet to keep you feeling your best through menopause and beyond.

 Resources